seerajakonnur/Machine-Learning/README.md

 •	Classification_of_cancer_data_using_ML (classification of tissue samples into cancerous and non-cancerous tissue samples using machine learning based on Multi-omics data)

-•	ML_on_speech_data (Classification of people into people having cold and people not having cold based on their speech data using SVM and deep learning)
+•	DL_on_speech_data (Classification of people into people having cold and people not having cold based on their speech data using SVM and deep learning)

 •	risk_prediction (Development of risk prediction model for cardiovascular disease and cardiovascular disease death)